Slow violence: Slow resistance

 Slow resistance has been referenced as a response to slow violence, and can include resistance through protests, exercising performative rights, everyday resistance, hunger strikes, and more.
 Slow resistance can function as an "umbrella concept" that can include many forms of non-organized and organized forms of resistance.
 Global resistance against racial violence amidst the effects of the COVID-19 pandemic is a specific characterization of slow resistance as discussed by Pain.

-Resistance itself has been classically analyzed by Foucault as being able to be expected where there is power and forms of violence.
-In contrast, from the perspective of Abu-Luhgod, it is easier to first spot resistance than to begin with identifying power.
-Identifying these forms of resistance, and in particular slow resistance, may assist in better identifying slow violence.
-Resistance has also been identified as a conscious act through choice of language discourse by the disempowered, but this perspective has its critiques of being limited.